2298-Software/Mambo/README.md

 - [Generate Data](examples/generate-data.conf): Example that generates test data, adds a column and saves as a json file.
 - [RDBMS Ingest](examples/rdbms-ingest.conf): Example that reads an rdbms table, adds a timestamp column and saves as a json file.

-### Running Turbine
+### Running MamboFlow

-You can run Turbine by submitting it to Spark with the configuration file for your pipeline:
+You can run MamboFlow by submitting it to Spark with the configuration file for your pipeline:

-    spark-submit turbine-0.1.0.jar yourpipeline.conf
+    spark-submit mamboflow-0.1.0.jar yourpipeline.conf